gajgaurav/MSQE/README.md

-# MSQE — NYU Stern, M.S.
-Quantitative Economics
+# MSQE — NYU Stern, MS Quantitative Economics

-Coursework from M.S.
-Quantitative Economics (MSQE) at NYU Stern School of Business.
+Coursework from MS Quantitative Economics (MSQE) at NYU Stern School of Business.
 Each folder contains implementations and assignments from a specific course, covering methods in econometrics, optimization, machine learning, and economic theory.

 ## Courses